sdsu-its/book-i-clicker-quickstart/README.md

 Once you have connected your

-i&gt;clicker base to your computer, the “Start New Session” button will become active.
+i>clicker base to your computer, the “Start New Session” button will become active.

 Click the “Start New Session” button to start a new Polling Session.